technologies-of-history/spring-2026/_posts/2026-05-04-Final_Stillwell.md

 ### The Introduction of the Codex

-In this episode I discuss what I believe the most important
+In this episode I discuss the invention of the codex and how it impacted religion when it was invented.
+I discuss other types of technologies like writing and the printing press in regards to how the codex has impacted it.
+Later in the episode we go into how the codex has changed the digital world that we live in today.

 <!--more-->